nik-markovic/iotc-amazon-freertos-sdk/README.md

 ### CMake Build Steps

-- You may wish to set BUILD_CLONE_SUBMODULES=OFF in the cmake build to speed it up.
+- You may wish to set BUILD_CLONE_SUBMODULES=OFF in your CMake build in order to speed speed up rebuilding.
 - Append this snippet to **libraries/3rdparty/CMakeLists.txt**:
 ```cmake
 ...